evesfect/pacman/README.md

-One-sided Pacman clone, where you run away from the ghosts.
+# One-sided Pacman clone, where you only run away from the ghosts.

-Implemented:
+Implemented: <br>
-  Ghost state machines
+    - Ghost state machines, <br>
-  Smooth movement on the grid
+    - Smooth movement on the grid, <br>
-  UI Button, Swipe, Keyboard inputs
+    - UI Button, Swipe, Keyboard inputs, <br>
-  Retro dither dissolve shader
+    - Retro dither dissolve shader <br>

-Functionality to eat the ghosts is not implemented as it was not in the case study document.
+Functionality to eat the ghosts, nor the timeout for ghost chasing is not implemented as it was not in the case study document.